Waterlooville Baptist Church: Architecture

 Architect Michael Manser set up in solo practice in 1961 and became known for "uncompromisingly modern work".
 His design for the new Waterlooville Baptist Church reflected these principles and has attracted widespread praise from architectural historians.
 Alan Balfour described it as "elegant and superbly constructed" and "architecture of high quality", noting particularly the "subtlety" of its internal layout and proportions.
 The Pevsner Architectural Guides describe it as "an impressively economical design, in form and materials".

 The church is steel-framed using projecting black-painted I-beams laid both horizontally and vertically.
 Glazed curtain walling encloses the whole entrance vestibule on the front of the church, which faces west on to the north–south London Road.
 The interior is laid out as a tall box with a central division formed by a full-height altar screen, the back of which can be seen through the fully glazed front elevation.
 There is also an entrance on the side of the building.
 Behind the dividing wall (to the east) is a hall which can be used for various purposes; it flanked by shorter single-storey "wings" forming smaller spaces used for offices and similar.
 There is also a moveable screen dividing the hall and the church.
 The altar screen is "a solid volume of raw grey brick", and the side wings and rear parts of the building are of the same brickwork.
 The furnishings are plain and simple, of marble and steel, apart from a 19th-century pulpit.

 Administration

 Waterlooville Baptist Church is registered for worship in accordance with the Places of Worship Registration Act 1855; its number on the register is 70818.
 It was registered for the solemnisation of marriages in accordance with the Marriage Act 1949 on 6 February 1967.
 It belongs to the Southern Counties Baptist Association, one of 13 regional divisions within Baptists Together (the Baptist Union of Great Britain).

-Services are held on Sundays at 10.30am and 6.30pm.
-Other community activities take place throughout the week.
-The church also hosts companies of the Boys' Brigade and Girls' Brigade.
-Since 2016, the church has been involved with two other local churches in a joint ministry project at Berewood, a new housing estate being built close to Waterlooville.
-Regular activities take place at Berewood Primary School on the estate.